-If you’re falling behind on credit card and loan payments or noticing that the debt keeps growing despite your best efforts to stay current, it may be time to seek protection against your creditors and find help getting out from under your debt.
+If you’re falling behind on credit card and loan payments or noticing that the debt keeps growing despite your best efforts to stay current, it may be time to seek protection against your creditors.
 Facing bankruptcy can be daunting, but know that millions of Americans have taken this route to get a fresh start with their finances.
+Here are the differences between Chapter 7 and Chapter 11.

 You may qualify for what is the quite easy process of Chapter 7, or, if your financial circumstances are complicated and your debt is very large, you may need to file Chapter 11.
 Understanding the differences between the two and their impact on your short- and long-term finances will help you navigate the process successfully.